-Taking advantage of its simplified mathematical form, we analytically evaluated the LDDM by conducting phase plane analysis and found that it represents each set of input values () as one unique and stable equilibrium point in its output space (R1, …, Rn) when 𝛽 = 0.
-To do that, we solved the equilibrium state of each R unit by setting each differential equation (Eqs.
-1-3) to zero, which results in the nullcline of each R unit as a function of the given activities of the other R unit, visualized in Fig. 3D.
-The nullclines of R1 (solid) and R2 (dashed) intersects at a unique point, regardless of equal or unequal input values (see different panels for examples of different inputs).
-That indicates this dynamical system, when receiving any positive inputs, exists at a steady point.
-At this point, every unit settles into their equilibrium.
-Linearization analysis around this point suggests that this point is attractive, indicating that given any initial values to the system, the activities of the units will converge io the unique equilibrium point (see Methods Equilibria and stability analysis of the LDDM for mathematical proof).
-The solution of the steady state of neural activity at the equilibrium (noted as Ri*) reflects divisive normalization (Eq.
-4), inheriting this property of the original DNM (LoFaro et al., 2014; Louie et al., 2014).
-The only difference at the equilibrium is the constant in the denominator (G0 - 𝛼) introduced by baseline gain control and recurrent excitation; this change rescales the activity magnitudes but preserves normalized value coding.”
+”

 C. The performance of the three models (LDDM, DNM, RNM) on value normalization (Fig. 4) is inferred as LDDM and DNM do a good job at explaining the empirical data, but RNM does not.
 However, the fit results (as correlations) are quite good for all three, with the RNM's r^2 = 0.892.
 This is quite a good fit.
 Not sure that this is evidence that the RNM "does not capture well the magnitudes of neural activity as a function of V_{in}."

 We thank the Reviewer for bringing up this issue, as it touches on two important points we wish to emphasize.
 First, fitting the RNM to the value normalization data does a reasonably good job at replicating the patterns - but only at parameter values that take the RNM out of a WTA decision-making regime.
-This is a point that is emphasized in the Results text:
+This is a point that is emphasized in the Results text (p.
+14, lines 285-287):

 “Furthermore, fitting the RNM to the data results in a parameter regime that can no longer generate WTA competition; instead, the model predicts mean firing rates in a low-activity regime with maximum value ~ 3.5 Hz (Fig. 4-figure supplement 1).”